Heinrich Böll: Awards, honours and appointments

 Böll was extremely successful and was lauded on a number of occasions.
 In 1953 he was awarded the Culture Prize of German Industry, the Southern German Radio Prize and the German Critics' Prize.
 In 1954 he received the prize of the Tribune de Paris.
 In 1955 he was given the French prize for the best foreign novel.
-In 1958 he gained the Eduard von der Heydt prize of the city of Wuppertal and the prize of the Bayerische Akademie der Schönen Künste (Bavarian Academy of Fine Arts).
-In 1959 he was given the Great Art Prize of the State of North-Rhine-Westphalia, the Literature Prize of the city of Cologne, and was elected to the Academy of Science and the Arts in Mainz.
+In 1958 he won the Eduard von der Heydt prize of the city of Wuppertal and the prize of the Bayerische Akademie der Schönen Künste (Bavarian Academy of Fine Arts).
+In 1959 he was given the Great Art Prize of the State of North-Rhine-Westphalia and the Literature Prize of the city of Cologne, and was elected to the Academy of Science and the Arts in Mainz.

 In 1960 he became a member of the Bavarian Academy of Fine Arts and gained the Charles Veillon Prize.

 In 1967 he was given the Georg Büchner Prize.

 In 1972 he received the Nobel Prize for Literature "for his writing which through its combination of a broad perspective on his time and a sensitive skill in characterization has contributed to a renewal of German literature".

 He was given a number of honorary awards up to his death, such as the membership of the American Academy of Arts and Letters in 1974, and the Ossietzky Medal of 1974 (the latter for his defence of and contribution to global human rights).

 Böll was President of PEN International, the worldwide association of writers, from 1971 to 1973.

 Böll was elected to the American Philosophical Society in 1983 and the American Academy of Arts and Sciences in 1984.